River-class destroyer (1931)

-The River class was a class of fourteen destroyers of the Royal Canadian Navy (RCN) that served before and during the Second World War.
+The River class was a series of fourteen destroyers of the Royal Canadian Navy (RCN) that served before and during the Second World War.
 They were named after Canadian rivers.

 The River class was a dissimilar collection of warships, consisting of twelve vessels purchased from the Royal Navy and two built specifically by British yards for the RCN.
 They included two A class, five C class, two D class, one E class, two F class, one G class and one H class.